Ekso Bionics: Background

 In 2012, Ekso suits were registered as a class l device for hospital use in the US, and received a CE marking from the E.U.

 In 2013, Ekso Bionics added Variable Assist, an intelligent and adaptive software providing the ability to provide adaptive amounts of power to either side of the body, making them unique in the field of medical exoskeletons.

 In 2014, Ekso Bionics became a public company.

 In 2015, Ekso Bionics began to develop new market with industrial prototype.
-Continues to expand into leading rehabilitation hospitals.
+Continued to expand into leading rehabilitation hospitals.

 In 2016, Ekso Bionics appointed Thomas Looby interim chief executive officer, continues commercialization drive.

 Also in 2016, Ekso Bionics was awarded FDA clearance for use with stroke and SCI patients.

+In 2017, Ekso Bionics added SmartAssist software to the EksoGT, adding a pregait suite and ability to walk free of the programmed Ekso step.

 In 2019, Ekso Bionics launched EksoNR, the next iteration of the predicate device, EksoGT.

-In 2020, Ekso Bionics was awarded FDA clearance for use with acquired brain injury, the first in the market.
+In 2020, EksoNR was awarded FDA clearance for use with acquired brain injury, the first in the market.

+Also in 2020, Ekso EVO was launched, which was the next generation of the upper body industrial exoskeleton, EksoVest.

-in 2021, Ekso Bionics was awarded FDA clearance for use with multiple sclerosis, the first in the market.
+in 2021, EksoNR was awarded FDA clearance for use with multiple sclerosis, the first in the market.

-Also in 2021, Ekso Bionics appointed Steven Sherman, longtime board member, to chief executive officer after Jack Peurach stepped down.
+In December 2022, Ekso Bionics acquired the Human Motion & Control business unit from Parker Hannifin which includes the Indego exoskeleton product line - Indego Therapy & Indego Personal.

-Products
+Past Products

 HULC

 In 2009 Berkeley Bionics unveiled HULC, which stands for Human Universal Load Carrier.
-HULC is a more sophisticated and capable development of the above projects.
+HULC is a more sophisticated and capable development of other projects including BLEEX.
 It can carry a 200-pound load, and reduces the metabolic energy needed by the wearer to perform a given task.
 "In this way the device can significantly increase the range and length of tasks the wearer can perform."

 In particular, HULC has potential military uses, and in 2009 a licensing and development agreement was reached with Lockheed Martin.

 HULC lends itself to augmentation with devices that can be mounted on the back of its exoskeleton.
 One such device, the Lift Assist Device, lets operators carry front loads as well as loads on their back.
 It also "allows single operators to lift heavy loads that currently require two or more people".

+Zero-G

+In 2015, Ekso Bionics acquired the ZeroG from Equipois LLC.
+This zero gravity tool arm is able to hold heavy tools atop aerial work platforms, scissor lifts. and scaffolding.
+It is a spring-loaded robotic arm that is able to transfer the weight of heavy tools to its base, then into the ground.
+The unit has the ability to be mounted in less than one minute, making large jobs much easier and faster.
+It can also decrease injury and increase production.